Cleeng/mediastore-sdk/README.md

 ## Adyen configuration

 By passing a special prop `adyenConfiguration` we are giving a possibility to customize an Adyen instance.
-Components that accept this prop are [MyAccount](#my-account-header), [Checkout](#checkout-header), [PaymentInfo](#payment-info-header) and [Purchase](#purchase-header).
+Components that accept this prop are [MyAccount](#myaccount), [Checkout](#checkout), [PaymentInfo](#paymentinfo) and [Purchase](#purchase).

-If the payment method is not presented in the `paymentMethodConfiguration` object, then it doesn't have any optional configuration available.
+If the payment method is not presented in the `paymentMethodConfiguration` object, then it doesn't have any optional configuration available, eg. sofort.

 The example Adyen configuration object with described properties is shown below: